lun-lun-lun-lun/blink-GFM/README.md

 # Edit: DDOS Protection
-Rudimentary CPU time check to stop
-Put this: option MaxSerdexTime = some_number_here
+Rudimentary CPU time check to stop simple DDOS attacks In your blink file: /n option MaxTime = some_number_here option MaxSize = some_number_here /n
-in your .blink file.
-This will
-Most events take 0.0001 to 0.0002 seconds, but this time increases to like 0.005 when the server is really early.
-I'd recommend 1/1000 of a second.
+MaxTime will stop the server's deserialization of a player's send if it >= MaxTime MaxSize ends the server's deserialization of a player's send if the buffer size >= MaxSize

 # The Original: